esensar/advent-of-code/README.md

 ## Scripts

 All scripts are expected to be run from repository root.
+All scripts also expect environment variable AOC_SESSION to be set, which allows it to load user specific data.
+This can be easily set up using [direnv](https://direnv.net/)

 To load input file for current day, run:
 ```sh